I’ve visited Brisbane and southeast Queensland a handful of times before, but only as a kid.

 After taking the ferry across from the mainland, we’ll settle in to our amazing vacation home at Kingfisher Bay Resort, then spend the next day renting 4WD vehicles to drive around the massive island.
 The day’s activities will include floating in rock pools, swimming in freshwater lakes, seeing beached shipwrecks, and hopefully spotting some dingoes.

 The next day we’ll drive back to Brisbane then spend the night before flying out to Sydney for a few more days of city sightseeing.

 If you have more time in Australia (and you really should plan to spend more than just 10 days in this beautiful country!) then here’s some extensions of the east coast itinerary.
-Keep in mind that both of these extensions require domestic flights within Australia.
+Keep in mind that you can choose to fly or drive within Australia, but the distances are probably longer than you think so both of these extensions may require domestic flights.

 Great Barrier Reef – The Great Barrier Reef is huge (like, seriously huge) and it stretches down much of the coast of Queensland.
 This natural wonder is incredibly beautiful and is also at risk of destruction through global warming and ocean pollution, so get in quick if you want to see it before it’s too late.